 His colleagues just continue with whatever they are doing, filing some paperwork and handing over a document that needs to be signed.
 Occasionally they throw a glance at him wondering what he is talking about.

 The book is The Great Gatsby by F. Scott Fitzgerald, one of my favourite novels.
-It tells of the wealthy but mysterious Gatsby and his love affair with his old flame, the rich and beautiful Daisy Buchanan, who married another man, the American football player Tom Buchanan, when Gatsby went to serve in World War I. The story is told by Nick Carraway, a bond dealer, the neighbour of Gatsby and also a cousin of Daisy Buchanan.
+It tells of the wealthy but mysterious Gatsby and his love affair with his old flame, the rich and beautiful Daisy Buchanan, who married another man, the American football player Tom Buchanan, when Gatsby went to serve in World War I. The story is told by Nick Carraway, a bond dealer and Gatsby's neighbour, who also happens to be a cousin of Daisy Buchanan.
 The story unfolds like a classic Greek tragedy, with Nick as the cynical observer and bystander.

 When the events in the novel have reached their dramatic apex, the reader puts down the book and continues to tell the aftermath.
 At the end he sits down, once more leafing through the book, as he reads the final sentences.